computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Instagram/readme.md

 - Need to fetch latest, most popular and relevant photos of the people the user follows.

+- Assumption: Fetch top 100 photos for a user's news feed.
+- Workflow
+  - Get list of people user follows.
+  - Fetch metadata info of latest 100 photos from each user.
+  - Submit these photos to some ML/AI algorithm to determine top 100 photos (based on likes, recency, etc.)
+  - Return these 100 photos to user.

 ## Timeline Creation with Sharded Data

 ## Cache and Load balancing